-The beneficiary's case record must consist of the active beneficiary record and the agency's storage files or folders.
+The beneficiary record must consist of the active record and the agency's storage files or folders.
 The active record must contain, at a minimum, the following information:

 - 1. Identifying information on the beneficiary that is recorded on a standardized form to include the following:

 - a.
-Name:
+Name;

 - b.
-Home address;
+Home address:

 - c.
 Home telephone number;

 - d.
 Date of birth;

 - e.
 Sex;

 - f.
 List of current medications;

 - g.
-Primary and secondary disability;
+Primary disability;

 - h.
 Name and phone number of preferred hospital;

 - i.
 Closest living relative;

-- j.
+- i.
 Marital status;

 - k.
 Name and address of current employment, school, or day program, as appropriate;

 - 1. Date of initial contact;

 - m.
 Court and/or legal status, including relevant legal documents, if applicable;

 - n.
-Names, addresses, and phone numbers of other beneficiaries or providers involved with the beneficiary's Plan of Care (POC) including the beneficiary's primary or attending physician;
+Names, addresses, and phone numbers of other beneficiaries or providers involved with the beneficiary's plan of care (POC) including the beneficiary's primary or attending physician;

 - o.
-Date this information was gathered; and - p.
-Signature of the staff member gathering the information. - 2.
-Documentation of the need for ongoing services; - 3.
+Date this information was gathered; and

+- p.
+Signature of the staff member gathering the information.

+- 2. Documentation of the need for ongoing services; - 3.
 Medicaid eligibility information; - 4.
-A copy of assurances of freedom of choice of providers, beneficiary rights and responsibilities, confidentiality, and grievance procedures, etc. signed by the beneficiary; - 5.
-Approved POC, and provider documents, including any revisions; - 6.
-Complete Individualized Service Plan (ISP); - 7.
-Copy of all critical incident reports, if applicable; - 8.
-Formal grievances filed by the beneficiary; - 9.
-Progress notes written at least monthly summarizing services and interventions provided and progress toward service objectives, as specified in the Service Documentation section; - 10.
-Attendance records; - 11.
-Copy of the beneficiary's behavior support plan, if applicable; - 12.
-Documentation of all interventions (medical, consultative, environmental and adaptive) used to ensure the beneficiary's health, safety, and welfare; - 13.
-Reason for case closure and any agreements with the beneficiary at closure; - 14.
-Copies of all pertinent correspondence; - 15.
-At least six months (or all information if services provided less than 6 months) of current pertinent information relating to services provided; - NOTE: Records older than six months may be kept in storage files or folders, but must be available for review. - 16.
+A copy of assurances of freedom of choice of providers, beneficiary rights and responsibilities, confidentiality, and grievance procedures, etc. signed or initialed by the beneficiary; - 5.
+Approved POC and provider documents, including any revisions; - 6.
+Copy of all critical incident reports, if applicable; - 7.
+Formal grievances filed by the beneficiary; - 8.
+Progress notes written at least monthly summarizing services and interventions provided and progress toward service objectives, as specified in the Service Documentation below; - 9.
+Attendance records; - 10.
+Copy of the beneficiary's behavior support plan, if applicable; - 11.
+Documentation of all interventions (medical, consultative, environmental and adaptive) used to ensure the beneficiary's health, safety, and welfare; - 12.
+Reason for case closure and any agreements with the beneficiary at closure; - 13.
+Copies of all pertinent correspondence; - 14.
+At least six months (or all information if services provided less than 6 months) of current pertinent information relating to services provided; - NOTE: Records older than six months may be kept in storage files or folders, but must be available for review. - 15.
 Any threatening medical condition including a description of any current treatment or medication necessary for the treatment of any serious or life threatening medical condition or any known allergies;

-- 17. Monitoring reports of waiver service providers to ensure that the services outlined in the POC are delivered as specified; - 18.
-Service logs describing all contacts, services delivered and/or action taken identifying the beneficiaries involved in service delivery, the date and place of service, the content of service delivery and the services relative to the POC; - 19.
-A sign-out sheet that indicates the date and signature of the person(s) who viewed the record; and - 20.
+- 16. Monitoring reports of waiver service providers to ensure that the services outlined in the POC are delivered as specified; - 17.
+Service logs describing all contacts, services delivered and/or action taken identifying the beneficiaries involved in service delivery, the date and place of service, the content of service delivery and the services relation to the POC; - 18.
+A sign-out sheet that indicates the date and signature of the person(s) who viewed the record; and - 19.
 Any other pertinent documents.